Police: Teenage girl found dead overnight, investigation underway

-CORPUS CHRISTI, Texas — A teeenage girl was found dead overnight in her home, officers with the Corpus Christi Police Department said.
+CORPUS CHRISTI, Texas — A teenage girl was found dead overnight in her home, officers with the Corpus Christi Police Department said.

 Officers were called to the Indigo Apartments in the 5400 block of South Alameda around 2:30 this morning and found the girl.